ducks/ducks.github.io/posts/new-site-who-dis.md

 It&rsquo;s all I really need, and with my posts being markdown and layouts in HTML, it shouldn&rsquo;t be too hard to move to another if needed.
 With Ghost, this isn&rsquo;t as easy.
+And luckily, I only had a handful of posts on the old one so putting those back up shouldn&rsquo;t be tough.

-Luckily, I only had a handful of posts on the old one so putting those back up shouldn&rsquo;t be tough.
+So please join me in my tales of Rust love and other general programming stuff, coffee roasting, woodworking, and more.